vinci1it2000/schedula/README.rst

 The output-files produced on each run are the following:

 - One file per vehicle, named as `<timestamp>-<inp-fname>.xls`:
-  This file contains all the inputs and calculation results for each vehicle contained in the batch-run: scalar-parameters and time series for target, calibration and prediction phases, for all cycles.
+  This file contains all inputs and calculation results for each vehicle contained in the batch-run: scalar-parameters and time series for target, calibration and prediction phases, for all cycles.
   In addition, the file contains all the specific submodel-functions that